TEMPLATEBRIEF WRITINGFREELANCE

 4. Scope of Work (Deliverables)

 List every deliverable.
 Specificity is your armor.
+Every line should be verifiable by a stranger.

 • Homepage with hero + services overview